Our agile app building platform is the foundation for innovative digital experiences at scale for mobile, desktop and beyond

 Recognizing apps that integrate modules, personas, tours, and/or other features for prospective students.
 Specially highlighting their creativity and capability to be iterative during COVID-19 to virtual or hybrid experiences.

-The winner: University of California, San Francisco
+The winner: University of California, San Francisco (UCSF Mobile)

 The University of California, San Francisco easily transitioned their Accepted Students weekend into a virtual event by leveraging their mobile app.
 This virtual event exceeded participation expectations, even over traditional in-person attendance.
 The content was crowdsourced from a group of 1st year medical students on the UCSF Admissions Advisory Committee, and brought the traditionally in-person weekend to life, virtually, for 140 accepted students.